joshessman-llnl/RAJA/docs/sphinx/user_guide/config_options.rst

-      The 'ENABLE_EXTERNAL_CUB' variable is used to choose between an external install of the NVIDIA CUB support library and the CUB library included in RAJA as a Git submodule.
+      The 'ENABLE_EXTERNAL_CUB' variable is used to choose between an external install of the NVIDIA CUB support library and the CUB library included in CUDA toolkit.
 Starting with CUDA 11, CUB is installed as part of the CUDA toolkit and the NVIDIA THRUST library requires that install of CUB.
 We recommended projects use the CUB included with the CUDA toolkit for compatibility with THRUST and applications using THRUST.
-Since ENABLE_EXTERNAL_CUB is on by default users should not have to set this in most cases, but users should take note of the CUB install used by RAJA to ensure they use the same include directories when configuring their application.
+Since ENABLE_EXTERNAL_CUB is off by default users should not have to set this in most cases, but users should take note of the CUB install used by RAJA to ensure they use the same include directories when configuring their application.